Overtime: Isles win 3-2. Shots 38-22.

-Avery collides with Roloson on left-side of the net, both go down at 2:16.
+Roloson taken down hard on left-side of the net, Sean Avery collides with him at 2:16.
 Avery wasn't looking as he ran into the Isles keeper.
 Jack Hillen lands on top of Avery, threw a couple jabs.
 Avery gets two minutes for interference.

 Jon Sim — who was around the fight with Avery earlier — given two minutes along with the Rangers' Brian Boyle.

-Islanders strike first in the seventh minute, lead 1-0.
-Frans Nielsen gets an assist from Okposo and Bailey.
+Islanders strike first in the seventh minute, lead 1-0 on Frans Nielsen's sixth goal.
+He gets an assist from Okposo and Bailey.

 Lisin has a one-on-one attempt 4 minutes, 38 seconds in, but Roloson saves it gloveside.